 - Price is $7.49/person or $14 for a double car with 2 people.
 There is no charge for family/friends that just want to watch.
 They do prefer drivers/passengers not wearing sandals.

 - Hours are 9:00am to 5:00pm.
 Open Wednesday- Monday.

 Refer to our Carabalí Rainforest Park Horseback Riding article for contact info and driving directions.

 The Museo del Nino in Carolina has new, cushy 2 seater go karts and a nice new track.
-Cost is $5 for a 5 minute race.
-They even time your speed, so you really can win the race of the other cars!
+Rides are $5 for kids and adults with Museum tickets.
 You have to be a minimum 4’8" to drive.
 Passengers have to be at least 3 feet tall to be a passenger, accompanying an adult driver.

 Ponce Karting Club

 If you are in Ponce, on a weekend, try Ponce Carting Club. $5 for a 4 min turn.
 These are nice karts- and they go fast!
 You must be 9 years old and at least 4′ 6″ to drive.
 Little kids 5 years old can ride with parents.
 Hours: Thursday 1pm- 5pm, Friday 1pm, – 10pm, and Sat and Sun 11am- 5pm.
 787-383-4009, or their website.
 In Ponce, right off of RT 2 W, just past Ponce, by the Quality Inn and the water slides.

 Go Kart Rentals